 - 1. Established Kwanzaa omission was not an oversight, but deliberately omitted from the museum.
-A deliberate attempt to revise and reduce our history and culture. - We confirmed the word "Kwanzaa" is only mentioned once in the museum by citing Dr. Maulana Karenga "created the Afro-centric holiday Kwanzaa."
+A deliberate attempt to revise and reduce our history and culture. - 2.
+We confirmed the word "Kwanzaa" is only mentioned once in the museum by citing Dr. Maulana Karenga "created the Afro-centric holiday Kwanzaa."
 This reference is for Dr. Karenga's achievements, not about Kwanzaa. - 3.
 Three Kwanzaa seasons have passed since the museum opening without any Kwanzaa activities or information in the museum.
 Shrita Penn Hernandez did mention last Kwanzaa she sent something out over twitter.
 Note: that is not representing Kwanzaa in the museum and furthermore anyone can send out a tweet on Kwanzaa at any time. - 4.
-The museum agreed to partner with us to promote Kwanzaa.
+They agreed to partner with us to promote Kwanzaa this year during Kwanzaa season and they would get back with us regarding it.